w3c/html-ruby/explainers/ruby-tts.md

 which is not something the author can predict.

-Whether a sighted reader would know how to pronounce the word without the annotation varies enormounsly depending on the reader, and is not something the author can predict.
+Whether a sighted reader would know how to pronounce the word without the annotation varies enormously depending on the reader, and is not something the author can predict.
-Even uncomon readings may be known to a reader who is familiar with the subject matter, and the level of annotation needed while learning to read varies enormously, even over the course of a school year, or depending on the text book used.
+Even uncommon readings may be known to a reader who is familiar with the subject matter, and the level of annotation needed while learning to read varies enormously, even over the course of a school year, or depending on the text book used.